Cosmic Chatter

 Ping

 Constellation uses a client-server model.
 To connect your app to Control Server, you should send a JSON object to the server every five seconds.
-Constellation calls this a ping
+Constellation calls this a ping.
+The ping object should have the following format and be sent as a POST request to the endpoint /system/ping:

 {